5 Cyber Security Startups to Follow in 2023

 In December 2020, OneTrust secured $300 million in Series C funding.
 That makes a whopping $710 million in total funding the company has secured in just 18 months.
 Their valuation now sits at $5.1 billion, making the company a unicorn five times over.

 5. Perimeter 81

-They are headquartered in Tel-Aviv, Israel.
-Perimeter 81 offers multiple security products, but its currently garnering attraction is their new Zero Trust Application Access solution.
+They are headquartered in Tel Aviv, Israel.
+Perimeter 81 offers multiple security products, but its current garnering attraction is its new Zero Trust Application Access solution.
 This product offers agentless, zero-trust accessibility, capitalizing on the least privileged access trend.

 In 2019, the company integrated with SentinelOne, another startup on this list, to ensure that endpoints are fully compliant and protected before they’re granted access to the Perimeter 81 cloud-based network.
 Perimeter 81 also teamed with SonicWall in 2020 to make it possible for businesses to connect to a single secure network and gain access to physical and cloud resources from multiple locations.

 The company received $40 million in Series B funding in 2020.
 Gartner also named Perimeter 81 on their Cool Vendor list in 2019.

 What are investors/financiers looking for in cybersecurity startups in 2023?